miguelfmc/miguelfmc.github.io/index.md

 ![Miguel](/personal_photo.jpg){: .image}

-I am a recent graduate from the **Master of Engineering in Industrial Engineering and Operations Research** at the **University of California, Berkeley**.
+I am a **Machine Learning Scientist at PayPal** as well as a recent graduate from the **Master of Engineering in Industrial Engineering and Operations Research** at the **University of California, Berkeley**.
-Prior to my studies in Berkeley I completed my Bachelor's and Master's degrees in Industrial Engineering at the **Technical University of Madrid**.

-My main interests lie in the areas of statistical learning and optimization, and I am looking to develop my career as a data scientist in the Bay Area.
+My main interests lie in the areas of statistical learning and optimization.
+I love learning about all things data, engineering, ML and decision science.
+Bay Area resident and always happy to connect!

 In this website you will find my latest personal projects and resume.